tlikonen/tagdb/README.md

             Use FILE as the database file instead of the default ~/.config/tagdb.db.

-      --color=MODE
+      --format=MODE

-            Set terminal color mode to MODE which can be "yes", "no", "yes-default" or "no-default".
-The last two will save the default color mode.
+            Set output format to MODE which can be "text", "text-color" or "org-mode" (Emacs).
+You can add suffix "/default" to MODE in which case the specified mode will be saved as the default output mode.

     Command options